Nondegeneracy and Sato-Tate Distributions of Two Families of Jacobian Varieties: Introduction

-A complex abelian variety $A$ is said to be \emph{nondegenerate} if its (complexified) Hodge ring is generated by divisor classes.
+A complex abelian variety $A$ is said to be \emph{stably nondegenerate} if the (complexified) Hodge ring of $A^n$ for $n\geq 1$ is generated by divisor classes.
 While the definition of nondegeneracy is a statement about the Hodge ring, we can see the effects of nondegeneracy in groups constructed from the Hodge structure of the abelian variety: the Mumford-Tate group, the Hodge group, and the Sato-Tate group.
 The Mumford-Tate group and Hodge group are related to the Hodge ring via an action on certain cohomology groups.
 The algebraic Sato-Tate conjecture and Mumford-Tate conjecture imply a relationship between the identity component of the Sato-Tate group and the Mumford-Tate and Hodge groups.
-Thus, it is natural that the nondegeneracy of the Hodge ring has implications for these groups.
-Furthermore, it follows from \cite[Theorem 6.1]{Banaszak2015} and work of Serre in \cite[Section 8.3.4]{SerreNXP} that if $A$ is nondegenerate then the component group $\ST(A)/\ST^0(A)$ is isomorphic to the Galois group $\Gal(K/F)$, where $K$ is the endomorphism field of $A$, i.e. the minimal extension over which all the endomorphisms of the abelian variety $A$ are defined.
-It is for these reasons that it is particularly nice to work with nondegenerate abelian varieties in the context of Sato-Tate distributions, and why it is of interest to find new families of nondegenerate abelian varieties.
+Thus, it is natural that the stable nondegeneracy of the Hodge ring has implications for these groups.
+In particular, we know that the Hodge group is maximal and so, by \cite[Theorem 2.16a]{Fite2012}, the algebraic Sato-Tate group is isomorphic to the twisted Lefschetz group (see Proposition \ref{prop:AST=TL}).
+Furthermore, it follows from \cite[Theorem 6.1]{Banaszak2015} and work of Serre in \cite[Section 8.3.4]{SerreNXP} that if $A$ is a stably nondegenerate abelian variety defined over a number field $F$, then the component group $\ST(A)/\ST^0(A)$ is isomorphic to the Galois group $\Gal(K/F)$, where $K$ is the endomorphism field (i.e., the minimal extension over which all endomorphisms of the abelian variety are defined).
+It is for these reasons that it is particularly nice to work with stably nondegenerate abelian varieties in the context of Sato-Tate distributions, and why it is of interest to find new families of stably nondegenerate abelian varieties.